Ardeshir-Shon/SignalExplainer/IMES-Progress.md

 ### paper: Transfer Learning for Condition Monitoring of Rotating Machinery
 @Masoud imported and made the dataset ready to implement.
-@Todd is replicating WC-RNN and @Ardeshir is replicating an imporved CNN to train on the dataset.
+@Todd is replicating WC-RNN.
+@Masoud developed an imporved CNN, AE and a ConvLSTM to train on the dataset.
+@Ardeshir is developing a Transfer Learning model.
-@Seyi is working on the feature engineering / signal processing part: EEMD technique is getting ready to implement.
+@Seyi is working on the feature engineering / signal processing part: EEMD technique is ready; FFT is also under investigation.

-progress: **15%**
+progress: **25%**

 ### paper: Generative DL for Condition Monitoring of Rotating Machinery
 @Masoud imported and made the dataset ready to implement.